 If you wake up early for the parks, consider taking an afternoon break before it’s supposed to rain (typically between 3 p.m. to 5 p.m.).
 Head back to your hotel for a well-deserved siesta.
 If you time it correctly, you’ll miss the worst heat of the day before the storms brew AND you’ll get to fall asleep to rainy weather.
 Even if you don’t actually sleep, it’s still the perfect time for you and the tadpoles to get some rest in the middle of a jam-packed day.
 Once the storm is over and you’re re-energized, it’ll be time for dinner and an evening at Disney Springs!

-Because park hours will be reduced this fall, we recommend pushing through until park close if possible, so you can maximize your time in the parks.
+When park hours are reduced, we recommend pushing through until park close if possible, so you can maximize your time in the parks.
 But we certainly encourage taking longer breaks while inside the parks!

 4. Do indoor activities.